 - Applicants, including all group or team members, must reside in King County, WA.

 - Applicants may not be represented by a commercial art gallery at the time of submission.
 Members of artist run collectives and cooperative galleries are welcome to apply.

 - Artists who have exhibited at Gallery 4Culture in solo or 2-person shows are ineligible to reapply for a period of three years.

 - Current 4Culture Board members, Advisory Committee members, employees, and the business partners and immediate family members of all of the above are not eligible to apply.

 3 How to Apply

 Applicants must submit the following materials via online application.

-The Public Art application system is being used for this process and may require you to create a new account.
+The Public Art application system is being used for this process and may require you to create a new account—it is a different system than is used by our funding programs.
+Follow the link from this page to access the correct application.
 Please don’t hesitate to contact us with any questions.

 Applicant contact information.

 Two (2) page maximum artist résumé as a PDF.
 Text (.txt) files will also be accepted.
 Keep the formatting simple.
 Team and group applicants must submit a cover sheet listing all members and include contact information and a résumé for each.
 Please upload multiple résumés as one continuous document.
 Files must be less than 2MB in size.